World Federation Against Drugs

 8. Nominations Committee

-The Congress shall elect a Nominations Committee of four members and shall hold office until the next Congress.
-This committee shall organise the process of nominations and election to the International Board.
+The Congress shall elect a Nominations Committee of three to six members and shall hold office until the next Congress.
+This committee shall organize the process of nominations and election to the International Board.

 9. The International Board

 The International Board shall represent the following world regions: